 As NCC’s Dean of Academic Affairs further supports, the Family Economic Security Program offers a groundbreaking opportunity for the college to work with community partners and local families.
-“Over a five year period, this program will not only significantly improve the life chances of 100 single-headed families, but also transform the way the college educates and supports individuals who live and work in our community.”
+“Over a five year period, this program will not only significantly improve the life chances of 100 single-headed families but also transform the way the college educates and supports individuals who live and work in our community.”

 While the program’s benefits are limited to only a select 100 students, NCC is still helping an additional 1,000 students with specialized support.
-The additional 1,000 students will be able to take advantage of employment referrals, academic counseling, achievement workshops, career workshops, and personal finance guidance.
+The additional 1,000 students will be able to take advantage of employee referrals, academic counseling, achievement workshops, career workshops, and personal finance guidance.

 Additional Assistance for Single Parents

-While FCC is certainly offering an outstanding opportunity for single parents and low income families, students across the country can find similar opportunities and resources at their local community college campus.
+While FCC is certainly offering an outstanding opportunity for single parents and low-income families, students across the country can find similar opportunities and resources at their local community college campus.

 For example, Coastline Community College (CCC), located in Fountain View, California, regularly holds a single-parent Care Fair orientation.
 Students are provided with assistance to enroll in classes, work out an appropriate schedule, and even establish a childcare program.
 CCC also provides single parents with free tutoring and assistance in finding money for books and supplies.